Skip to Main Content

 Heat visualization for your Indonesian production.

+Here is how this works in practice.
 Thermal imaging cameras detect infrared radiation to visualize heat signatures invisible to standard cameras.
-Indonesia offers exceptional thermal subjects—active volcanoes including Mount Bromo, Rinjani, and the Dieng Plateau, plus extraordinary biodiversity featuring Sumatran orangutans, Komodo dragons, Sumatran tigers, and manta rays in Raja Ampat.
+Indonesia gives top thermal subjects—active volcanoes including Mount Bromo, Rinjani, and the Dieng Plateau, plus extraordinary biodiversity featuring Sumatran orangutans, Komodo dragons, Sumatran tigers, and manta rays in Raja Ampat.
 Industrial applications span Jakarta manufacturing, palm oil processing, and geothermal energy installations across the archipelago.

-We source professional FLIR thermal systems and infrared cinematographers across Indonesia, working with the Indonesian Film Agency, Bali Film Center, and the Jakarta Film Commission.
-Our team coordinates equipment customs and DGCA drone permits, secures access to Komodo National Park and the Tropical Rainforest Heritage of Sumatra, and ensures your thermal footage qualifies for the Indonesian Film Incentive of up to 30%.
+Here is the short of it.
+We source pro FLIR thermal systems and infrared cinematographers across Indonesia, working with the Indonesian Film Agency, Bali Film Center, and the Jakarta Film Commission.
+Our team sets up gear customs and DGCA drone permits, secures access to Komodo National Park and the Tropical Rainforest Heritage of Sumatra, and keeps the shoot on a base cost that runs roughly 30-40% below Thailand.

 Capabilities